juxor/afaq/markdown/secG2.md

-quite clear as to the meaning of this, and would ask to be enlightened on the question whether those objectionable individuals are to be let alone to live in their own way, or whether the State Socialistic plan would be pursued in dealing with them."_ [**Liberty**, no. 149, p.
-1] Clearly, his anti-communism got in the way of any attempt to build bridges or acknowledge that communist- anarchists had no desire (as noted above) to force people to be communists nor to have the "communism" of those unwilling (rather than unable) to contribute imposed on them!
+quite clear as to the meaning of this, and would ask to be enlightened on the question whether those objectionable individuals are to be let alone to live in their own way, or whether the State Socialistic plan would be pursued in dealing with them."_ [ **Liberty** , no. 149, p.
+1] Clearly, his anti- communism got in the way of any attempt to build bridges or acknowledge that communist-anarchists had no desire (as noted above) to force people to be communists nor to have the "communism" of those unwilling (rather than unable) to contribute imposed on them!

 ## G.2.4 What other reasons do individualists give for rejecting communist-
 anarchism?